Asgaros/asgaros-forum/readme.txt

 == Changelog ==
 * Fixed: It was not possible to unsubscribe from topics/forums in the subscriptions area
+* Fixed: Don't remove href-attribute if links are allowed in signatures
 * Fixed: Show groups in mobile view
 * Changed: Only contain moderators, administrators and topic participants in suggestions for mentioning-functionality
 * Minor design changes